GETTING MARRIED IN DENMARK

 It’s also a great time to start thinking about whether you would like to have wedding flowers on your day and to find a wedding photographer, to help you we have written the two following articles Why Hire A Wedding Photographer and Cannot Afford A Wedding Photographer, What You Can Do

 If you have an Express wedding, the processing time could be just a few days, leaving you little time to prepare.
 Even if you have months to prepare, having a wedding in a different country may seem daunting but our team will always be there to give any advice needed.
 From places to stay or restaurants to eat at, we’re there to help with any questions and guide you.

-We never advise that you book anything until we have your wedding confirmation from the town and the date and time you are marrying.
+We never advise that you book anything until we have your wedding confirmation from the government and the date and time you are marrying from the town hall.
 Once you have this, hopefully you will already feel prepared for your journey and special day.
-All it is left is to make your accommodation and meal bookings!
+All that is left is to make your accommodation and meal bookings!

 It’s time for your wedding ceremony

 When you get to Denmark, hopefully you’ll have time to settle into your accommodation and then the first priority is to present your documentation to the town hall.
 This may be at the Copenhagen City Hall Wedding office or the Ærø wedding office depending which one of our locations you have chosen.
 This usually needs to be one business day before your ceremony.
 We can’t emphasize enough how important it is to be there within the opening hours stated in the confirmation we send you.

 The process is really very easy, from finding your way to the town hall, the staff is already expecting you and the whole process of checking your documents is usually finished within an hour.
 Once this is finished, you can really relax, enjoy the rest of your day and prepare for your ceremony.

 A ceremony in Denmark is the same no matter which town hall you’re at.
 The ceremony can be carried out in Danish, English or German and you can read more about your Danish wedding Ceremony here.

 Returning home as a married couple